mukiwito/Pedotan-CC/README.md

 	 	- Status

 ## AI-Model
-For the implemention of AI-Model in PEDOTAN, we have **3 AI-Model** that have been developed by our AI Team.
-For further details of the model, please check out our AI Team Repository.
+For the implementation of AI-Model in PEDOTAN, we have **3 AI-Model** that have been developed by our AI Team.
+For further details on the model, please check out our AI Team Repository.

-Accessing the AI-Model from PEDOTAN apps will uses 2 APIs to **uploading image** and **sending data** required by the model.
-The APIs will preprocess the image and data to make sure the data that is used is suitable with the specification required by the AI-Model.
-In addition, there is another API for sendin image to be used to get NPK value from the AI-Model.
+Accessing the AI-Model from PEDOTAN apps will use 2 APIs to **upload image** and **send data** required by the model.
+The APIs will preprocess the image and data to make sure the data that is used is suitable for the specification required by the AI-Model.
+In addition, there is another API for sending images to be used to get NPK value from the AI-Model.

-After the prediction is made by the AI-Model, the data prediction will be used to update the user's farm data "status" according the result of the data prediction.
+After the prediction is made by the AI-Model, the data prediction will be used to update the user's farm data "status" according to the result of the data prediction.

 ## Endpoints
 Here are the endpoints used by PEDOTAN-APP

  - **'/auth/register'**
-	User registration using email/password method (saving user data in firestore)
+	User registration using email/password method (saving user data in Firestore)
 - **'/auth/google'**
-	User registration using google provider (saving user data in firestore)
+	User registration using Google provider (saving user data in Firestore)
 - **'/auth/login'**
-	Creating a unique session token for user
+	Creating a unique session token for the user
 - **'/auth/datauser'**
 	- POST
-		Sending a detailed user data on to firestore database
+		Sending detailed user data on to Firestore database
 	- GET
-		Retrieving user data from firestore database
+		Retrieving user data from the Firestore database
 - **'/auth/farmdata'**
 	- POST
-		Sending a user's farm data on to firestore database
+		Sending a user's farm data on to Firestore database
 	- GET
-		Retrieving all of user's farm data from firestore database
+		Retrieving all of the user's farm data from the Firestore database
 	- PATCH
-		Update user's farm data on firestore database
+		Update the user's farm data on the Firestore database
+	- DELETE
+   		Delete the user's farm data from the Firestore database
 - **'/auth/logout'**
-	Deleting user's session token
+	Deleting the user's session token
 - **'/ai/predictdisease'**
-	Sending plant disease photo for AI prediction
+	Sending plant disease photos for AI prediction
 - **'/ai/predictcrop'**
 	Sending crop data for AI prediction
 - **'/ai/predictnpk'**